dafer45/TBTK/doc/Tutorials.md

 | \f$a_{\downarrow\downarrow}\f$ | \f$\mu_B B\f$  | {1}      | {1}        |
 Here the first column is an analytical symbol for the hopping amplitude, the second is its actual value, while the third and forth column corresponds to the numerical representation of the first and second index of \f$a_{\mathbf{i}\mathbf{j}}\f$.
 The three last columns forms a complete representation of the hopping amplitude and is what enters into the numerical model.
-This particular way of representing the hopping amplitudes reoccurs throughout TBTK and its documentation.
+This particular way of representing the hopping amplitudes reoccurs throughout TBTK and the documentation.

 # Implementing the calculation {#ImplementingTheCalculation}
 ## Understanding *src/main.cpp* (C++ crash course)